Senior Researcher

 Biography

-Judy Storeygard has been a senior researcher at TERC, a not-for-profit organization specializing in research, development, and professional development for STEM (Science Technology, Engineering, and Math) education programs.
-Much of her work has focused on helping teachers work with students with special needs and others who need support in math.
+Judy Storeygard has been a senior researcher at TERC for many years.
+Much of her work has focused on helping teachers work with students with disabilities and others who need support in math.
 She has written two books in collaboration with classroom teachers, My Kids Can (Heinemann 2009) and Count Me In!
-K-5: Including Learners With Special Needs in Mathematics Classrooms (Corwin Press 2012).
-She is now Principal Investigator for the Doing the Math project.
-She wanted to work with paraeducators because they play such an important role in students’ mathematics learning.
+K-5: Including Learners with Special Needs in Mathematics Classrooms (Corwin Press 2012).
+Since 2017, she has been the Principal Investigator for the NSF-funded Doing the Math with Paraeducator projects.
+She wanted to empower paraeducators because they play such an important role in students’ mathematics learning and have few opportunities for professional development.

 Highlighted Publications